BobbyT98/greekee-official/README.md

 Strained Greek-style yogurt bowls, made fresh in Punggol & Hougang, Singapore.

-This repo hosts the customer-facing order page for Greekee — a single-page site where customers browse the menu, build a custom bowl, and send their order straight to WhatsApp for confirmation and payment.
+This repo hosts the customer-facing order page for Greekee.
+A single-page site where customers browse the menu, build a custom bowl, and send their order straight to WhatsApp for confirmation and payment.

-**Live site:** [add your Vercel link here once deployed]
+**Live site:** greekee-official.vercel.app

 ---

 ## What this is

-A static, self-contained landing page — no backend, no database.
+A static, self-contained landing page: no backend, no database.
 Orders are collated in-browser and handed off to WhatsApp via a pre-filled message link (`wa.me`).
 Keeps things simple for a home-based food business at this stage.

 ## Features